This post was most recently updated on August 30th, 2023

 Use a planner (physical or digital)

 I don’t know how many times you will read this.
-But, I totally love planning everything!
+But I totally love planning everything!
 You can’t do any work if you don’t know what assignments need to be completed, right?
-I write every single thing on my planner – my job’s to-do list, appointment, deadline, blogging schedule, my personal life, self-care routine, movie list, and more.
+I write every single thing on my planner – my job’s to-do list, appointment, deadline, blogging schedule, personal life, self-care routine, movie list, and more.

 Invest in a planner or start using the calendar app on your phone.
 This makes it much easier to keep track of your personal schedule and important deadlines for your business.